Bob Ronka

-Bob Ronka (born c.
-1943) was a member of the Los Angeles City Council from the San Fernando Valley's 1st District between 1977 and 1981.
+Bob Ronka (born November 2, 1942) is an American politician who was a member of the Los Angeles City Council from the San Fernando Valley's 1st District between 1977 and 1981.

 Biography

-Ronka was born about 1943, the son of Ilmari Ronka, first-chair trombonist in the NBC Symphony Orchestra, and Loraine Vera Aalbu of Minneapolis, Minnesota, who worked with her sisters as vaudeville artists.
+Ronka was born on November 2, 1942, the son of Ilmari Ronka (1905-2001), first-chair trombonist in the NBC Symphony Orchestra, and Loraine Vera Aalbu (1905-1991) of Minneapolis, Minnesota, who worked with her sisters as vaudeville artists.
 The family moved to California in 1945, and Ronka attended North Hollywood High School, where he played trombone in a dance-band workshop that studied music ranging from the big-band sound of the early 1930s to the progressive jazz of Stan Kenton.
 He also played with the Dixie Smallfry youth group sponsored by radio-television personality Bill Baldwin.

 A Phi Beta Kappa student at Stanford University, Ronka earned a law degree at Harvard University before serving in the Army in Vietnam, where he was awarded a Bronze Star.